nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 10    Everything In Its Right Place  0.0585
 ```

 Would that it were so simple.
-"True Love Waits" and "We Suck Young Blood" tie here, each with a valence of 0.0378, further illustrating the need to bring in additional metrics.
+"True Love Waits" and "We Suck Young Blood" tie here, each with a valence of 0.0378, further illustrating the need to factor in lyrics.

 While valence serves as an out-of-the box measure of musical sentiment, the emotions behind song lyrics are much more elusive.
 To find the most depressing song, I used sentiment analysis to pick out words associated with sadness.
-Specifically, I used `tidytext` and the included NRC lexicon, which is based on a crowd-sourced [project](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm){:target="_blank"} by the National Research Council Canada.
+Specifically, I used `tidytext` and the NRC lexicon, based on a crowd-sourced [project](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm){:target="_blank"} by the National Research Council Canada.
 This lexicon contains an array of emotions (sadness, joy, anger, surprise, etc.) and the words determined to most likely elicit them.

 To quantify sad lyrics, I calculated the share of "sad" words per song.
 While the case could be made for only including unique words, I would argue that the overall sadness of a song is influenced by repetition - repeating a sad lyric can multiply its emotional effect.
 Furthermore, valence analyzes the sounds of the entire song, necessarily including repetitive hooks and choruses.